-….Offered for sale by expressions of interest is “The Convent” (Academy Building)
+….Offered for sale by expressions of interest is “The Convent Academy” (Academy Building)

-The building could have unlimited potential uses in a B&B, restaurant, professional offices, art gallery or just a fantastic home.
+The building also has unlimited potential uses in a B&B, restaurant, professional offices, art gallery or just a fantastic home.
 The choice is yours (all STCA) – Zoned – Residential 1.

 Allotment size = 2838m2